wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 ## Defensibility

 The most obvious defensible aspect of this business is the network of lawn mowers and buyers.
-I imagine the streamlined workflow and low price point difficult to compete on for new entrants and existing.
-It would be difficult to establish the same network given the budget constraints.
+I imagine the streamlined workflow and low price point hard to compete on for new entrants and existing competitors.
+It would be difficult to establish the same network given the budget/margin constraints, and this company already has an 8-year head start, trending well on search engines and with consumer trust.

 A similar company, Lawnlove.com, quoted nearly double the price of LawnMowingOnline.com at $40 (vs. $24) for a basic mowing.
 Lawnlove.com is